matthewfowles/matthewfowles.github.io/src/posts/Learnings from creating a Traversal Maze.md

     var game = canvas2.getContext("2d");
 ```

-This one has a context of "game" and you will notice each time we redraw the player of the finish we use this context.
-This allows us too be able to easily clear the entire canvas are the start of the draw function each time.
+This one has a context of "game" and you will notice each time we redraw the player or the finish we use this context.
+This allows us too be able to easily clear the entire canvas each time we call the draw function.

 ``` js
 game.clearRect(0, 0, width, height);